 Before the creation of Linux, and before the rise of Windows, the computing world was dominated by Unix.
-And actually Linux is a UNIX Clone.
-In this article, UNIX vs Linux you will find out how UNIX differ from Linux.
+And actually, Linux is a UNIX Clone.
+In this article, UNIX vs Linux you will find out how UNIX differs from Linux.

 Linux is an example of Open Source software development and Free Operating System (OS)

 Unix systems are divided into various other flavors, mostly developed by AT&T as well as various commercial vendors and non-profit organizations.

 Linux is developed by Open Source development i.e. through sharing and collaboration of code and features through forums etc and it is distributed by various vendors.

 Unix operating systems were developed mainly for mainframes, servers, and workstations except for OSX, which is designed for everyone.
 The Unix environment and the client-server program model were essential elements in the development of the Internet

 Whereas Linux is for everyone.
 From home users to developers and computer enthusiasts alike.

 The UNIX operating system is used in internet servers, workstations & PCs.
 The backbone of the majority of financial infrastructure and many 24×365 high availability solutions.